Nchrist89/In-Command/testing.md

 Testing was carried out while building the project.
 I started off getting the basic structure for the quiz game created and firstly added the first question to the question box.
 Once I had this sorted I created a next button which I could click which would then populate the next question into the field.
 When that was done I followed on to having the answer buttons placed in each answer box.
 I tested this and selected next question which would then repopulate the answer boxes again.
 When I had the code correctly shuffling and assigning a correct answer value to the answer box with the correct answer in it.
 Further testing was done again ensuring that the correct answer was showing with a dataset value of correct.

 With every additional function which was added into the process, I again tested the game thoroughly and had to overcome a multitude of different bugs.
-From finding out certain variables which I thought were holding a particular value but were not to finding out more information about nodelists and the methods available to me using them.
+From finding out certain variables which I thought were holding a particular value but were not to finding out more information about nodelist's and the methods available to me using them.
 I started to learn at a much deeper level about Javascript and was really starting to enjoy it, and also the frustration of bug fixing and resolving the issue.

 I have done the majority of testing through Chrome Developer Tools while building and once complete I played the game several times to confirm that it was performing as expected.